 Mount Tibidabo is a true hidden gem and offers one of the best view spots in Barcelona.
 Apart from that, you get to visit the oldest amusement park in Europe!
 It is the perfect destination for a little day trip from Barcelona.

-Make sure to do a free walking tour in Barcelona:
+Make sure to go on a free walking tour in Barcelona:

 Free walking tours are a MUST when visiting a city for the first time.
 In my opinion, it is the best way to explore a city from the eyes of a person that lives there.
 The guides are always local that are absolute experts about the history and the best places to see in the city.
 How do free walking tours work?
 These tours do not come with a price tag.
 That’s why your local guide depends on your tip.